rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 8. Go to a terminal and navigate to the sample code directory.

-9. Authenticate to Bluemix.
+9. Authenticate to IBM Cloud.
 Enter:
    ```
    bluemix login –a https://api.ng.bluemix.net
    ```
-   Enter your Bluemix account and credentials
+   Enter your IBM Cloud account and credentials

    ![alt text](images/vsl008.png "Create app")

-10. Push the unchanged code for the sample node.js app we created earlier to Bluemix.
+10. Push the unchanged code for the sample node.js app we created earlier to IBM Cloud.
     ```
     bx app push vslrecws-something-unique
     ```